deltatag/enum/README.md

 $enumValues = Fruits::getConstants();
 ```

-For object oriented usage you can also use the enum object itself.
+For object oriented usage you can also use the enum object itself for type-hinting.

 ```php
 // use enumeration class